indrekots/indrekots.github.io/_posts/articles/2015-12-16-service-wont-start-when-using-the-service-utility.md

 excerpt: I debugged a service which didn't start when using the service utility but was working fine when calling the init script directly.
 modified: 2015-12-16 21:20:56 +0200
 categories: articles
-tags: [upstart, system v, service, linux, ubuntu, mule, esb]
+tags: [upstart, system v, service, linux, ubuntu, mule, esb, init]
 image:
   feature:
   credit: